Macbook seasoned 2011 15 Inch evaluate

 2011 model: 387 – 248 – 758

 The MacBook Pro outperformed its predecessor easily.
-The cup score increase may not look like much, but the i7 was already a screamer and to make a 30 point jump over that is a lot.
+The cup score increase may not look like much, but the i7 was already a screamer, so making a 30-point jump over that is a lot.
 Also, considering that the dual-core → i7 gap is equally large.

 Application test